HatchApps/xavier-help/checks.md

 have been made or detect any late claims.
 Please see our [Integrations](https://help.xavier-analytics.com/integrations.html#hmrc-uk-only) section for more information.
 :::

-Xavier keeps a running estimate of VAT accrued (or due to be reclaimed) for the current period, and provides a historical view over previous VAT periods.
-It handles Cash, Accrual and Flat Rate schemes.
+Xavier keeps a running estimate of VAT accrued (or due to be reclaimed) for the current period, it handles Cash, Accrual and Flat Rate schemes.

-This check now includes "Box" figures.
+Opening the card reveals further details, with a filter to display in HMRC VAT Return format, grouped by Vat "Box" Figures, or grouped by Tax Rate.
+You can also filter by current period or late claims.

 If connected to HMRC, we are able to use actuals, which makes this estimation much more reliable.

 ### HMRC Status (UK Only)